 When we got back to the house we took it easy and swam in the pool before cooking dinner.
 Our youngest son was obsessed with the Children’s Room at the nearby Fairmont Southampton and kept begging to go back one last time.
 Plus we needed to mail a postcard, so he and I walked down the Railway Trail to the Fairmont’s Waterlot Inn shuttle bus stop.
 Then we took the free shuttle up the hill to the hotel.

 We purchased post card stamps from the hotel concierge and placed them in the letter box before heading downstairs to the playroom.
 I really think the playroom was one of the highlights of the trip for him so I’m glad we got to check it out one last time.
-We he had his fill of the playroom we too the shuttle back down the hill and walked home along the Railway Trail.
+When he had finally had his fill of the playroom we took the hotel’s shuttle back down the hill and walked home along the Railway Trail.
 (The playroom is intended for hotel guests only, but I doubt many non-hotel guests ventured there other than us).

 Next up is Bermuda – Day 8.
 The final day.